burgil/WebApp/README.txt

 Security?
 Server.JS is not visible to clients from inside the app and from context menus
 * Future: Remote\Local Obfuscation Support And Merge Front-End Inside EXE And Hide Chromium And Show\On Demand For Admins Only

+Known Issue's:
+1) On MacOS, The Application Title will not sync beyond the initial load since TitleChanged event handler is nonexistence, Manual function that changes the title will be planned for future releases but currently impossible.
+    A) Windows will correctly sync the application title with the document.title parameter (<title></title> element)
+    B) On MacOS, It will only pull the title once when the app loads, But will not keep it synced if the title somehow changes ahm js